michaeljlang/GoetheScraper/README.md

 6) links.txt: A text file containing all the links to the articles in Spanish.
 The links to the German articles are generated within the code by altering the Spanish url.

-The articles_{language}.json files allow for the articles to be easily loaded in Python, while the articles_{language}.txt files are intended to be aligned as is.
+The articles_{language}.json files allow for the articles to be easily loaded into Python, while the articles_{language}.txt files are intended to be aligned as is.

 At the time of writing, the code will extract approximately 515 links to articles (pages dedicated to videos/interviews are discarded outright), of which around 510 articles will be correctly processed.
-Issues that may cause an article to be discarded include: the lack of bilingual version, the inability to adequately remove all HTML code, and inconsistencies in HTML structure and labeling.
+Issues that may cause an article to be discarded include: the lack of a bilingual version, the inability to adequately remove all HTML code, and inconsistencies in HTML structure and labeling.

+**NOTE: While generally infrequent, cases have been found where there is additional text in one of the original articles, usually an extra sentence or two.
+This is not accounted for in the code and should be considered when reviewing the alignments.**